Gluten Free Pineapple Upside Down Biscuits

 Southerners have a long tradition of taking humble ingredients and transforming them into culinary masterpieces.
 They turned “making do” into an art form.

 This recipe was born from needing something a little special but having to make do with what I had on hand.
 It’s a combination of two of my favorite Southern classics; biscuits and pineapple upside down cake.

-These biscuits are perfect for brunch or even dinner; they are a great compliment to a country ham!
+These Gluten Free Pineapple Upside Down Biscuits are perfect for brunch or even dinner; they are a great compliment to a country ham!

 Maybe after a long holiday weekend of consuming ten times the recommended calories per day I should be thinking of salad and vegetables instead of sweet, decadent biscuits.
 But I’ll think about that tomorrow.

 - 12 maraschino cherries stems removed and patted dry

 - 1 (20 ounce) can crushed pineapple

 - ¾ cup white rice flour